Moving Averages, the Golden Cross and the Death Cross

 The Simple Moving Average (SMA)

-If the SMA is based on 10 days, it will take the closing price of each day and calculate the arithmetic average.
-With each passing day, it always considers only the last e.g. 10 days, ignoring data from past days.
-This is why it is called “moving”.
+If the SMA is based on 10 days, it will take the last price of each day and calculate its arithmetic mean.
+With each passing day, it considers only the last 10 days, ignoring data from past days.
+That is why it is called mobile.

-All prices in an SMA have equal weight, regardless of how old they are.
-Some traders, however, believe that the more recent the data, the more relevant it is, and that the SMA, by not considering this factor, is particularly slow to detect market corrections.
+All prices in an SMA have equal weight, regardless of how recent they are.
+However, some traders believe that the more recent the data, the more relevant it is and that the SMA, not considering this factor, is particularly slow to detect market corrections.

 The Exponential Moving Average (EMA)